 Travel Like a Local: Your Neighbourhood Guide to Simon's Town

 Simon’s Town is one of South Africa’s oldest towns, situated 35km outside Cape Town.
-This town is famously known for its rich maritime history and is home to the South African Navy, which holds a festival in the town every April.
-Simon’s Town is really an attraction on its own you will need to set a full day to really explore this neighbourhood.
+This neighbourhood is renowned for its rich maritime history and is home to the South African Navy, which holds a festival in the town every April.
+Simon’s Town is really an attraction in its own right, and you will need to set a full day to fully explore it.

 Where to eat and make merry

 One Three Six Restaurant is conveniently located in Harbour Bay, in a brand new location.
 They’re the go-to place for locally sourced free-range and organic products.
 Their burgers are particularly popular, but be sure to save space for their desserts.